Rahul-Prasad-07/DevOps-Roadmap/README.md

 - how to edit or write a file in CLI?
  - built-in text editor in linux 'VI or VIM'
 - why not just use GUI editor
   - small modification can be faster
   - faster to create and edit at same time
   - support multiple format
   - when working on remote server

   - Git CLI : writing git commit messages
   - Display kubernetes configuration file
   - quickly editing one line or chat in file

 - working with vim editor
   1. Command Mode
    - this is default mode
    - you can't edit text
    - whatever you type is interpreted as command
    - navigate, search, delate, undo etc

  2. Insert Mode
    - allows you to enter text

- ->To switch command mode to insert mode type : i key ->press esc key for switching command mode
+   - To switch command mode to insert mode type : i key
+   - press esc key for switching command mode
- -> to save & quit vim : ( :wq ) key
+   - to save & quit vim : ( :wq ) key
- -> delete next 10 line : type d10
+   - delete next 10 line : type d10
- -> for undo : type u
+   - for undo : type u
- -> Type A : jump to end of line ans switch to insert mode -> type 12G : go to line 12
+   - Type A : jump to end of line ans switch to insert mode
+   - type 12G : go to line 12
- -> type /pattern : search pattern
+   - type /pattern : search pattern
- -> type :%s/old/new : replace olf with new thorughtout the file
+   - type :%s/old/new : replace olf with new thorughtout the file

 ### User & permission
 ### Shell scripting